Mississippi River Visitor Center School Group Listings

 The National Park System includes 390 special places that represent America's heritage.
 What are National Parks?
 Why do they exist?
 What National Parks are in Minnesota?
 What is it like to be a National Park Ranger?
 Explore the geography of the United States or the Midwest through National Parks.
 Find a National Park to learn more about.

 (50 min, available Spring-Fall)

 Discover the diverse resources of the Mississippi River in a walking loop to the river.
 Stroll through the Big Backyard (seasonally) to see how natural watersheds and urban storm drains affect the Mississippi.
 Then explore the geological history, transportation, and water quality history of the Mississippi before returning to the Visitor Center.
 Discuss how you can help protect the river.

-How can we care for the Mississippi River?
-(20 min.)
+How can We Care for the Mississippi River?

 What is water pollution, and where does it come from?
 How does the Mississippi River become polluted?
 What can you do to prevent water pollution?
 Includes ideas for school and home activities.
 Basic to advanced presentation.